 Moral: don't hitch your cart to defamation alone.
 Try to find another horse to help pull.
 Notice how in the emotional distress example above, the woman who was grabbed in the parking lot had breach of contract on top of emotional distress.

 Note: it's the instinct of lawyers to pile on as many claims as possible, in the hope something will stick so it would be unusual to see a lawsuit for simple slander or libel.
-I talk to a lot of very good lawyers, and most see the same pattern I do: slander lawsuits work best when they're coupled with other claims.
+I talk to a lot of very good lawyers, and most see the same pattern I do: defamation lawsuits are most successful when they're coupled with other claims.

 For a thorough plain-English guide to defamation and how to effectively work with an attorney on slander or libel please see our ebook Fighting Slander, largelt applicable in all 50 states.
 The ebook also contains samples of jury verdicts in different cases to give you an idea of how much juries are awarding for slander these days, links to jury verdict researchers, and our recommendations on the best ones.